marcoris/assembly/spritegraphics.md

 At this point, our code will draw a single sprite (the top-left of the spaceship) to the screen, at X $80 and Y $70 (near the middle of the screen).
 The sprite data that we wrote to CPU memory between $0200-$02ff will be copied to PPU memory once per frame by our NMI handler.

+While this works, our code is very inefficient.
+To draw all 64 sprites this way, we would need 128 lines of code.
+To make our sprite code more manageable, we will store the sprite data separately from the code that writes it to memory, and use a loop to iterate over the data.